alexch/alexch.github.com/dolores/dogarea.md

 The park is home to a diverse set of users.

-These rules must provide for minimizing conflict between people doing different things at the same time.

 We have an opportunity here, with the DP Renovation, to improve Dolores Park for everyone, dog owners and picknickers and kids and athelets and sunbathers and tourists and all.
 But we also have a risk -- if we make the wrong choices, we will make the park less fun for everybody.

 What is a dog area?
 Basically it's two things: